sigasi/sigasi_insights/tech/importing-quartus-project-sigasi.md

 For some time it has been possible to [integrate Sigasi Studio in Altera Quartus](/manual/tools.html#altera-quartus-ii-integration).
 Through feedback from our users, we have seen that this approach is good when starting a project or taking off with Sigasi Studio on an existing Altera Quartus project.
-However, as a project grows and when more of the development work happens in Sigasi Studio, keeping the link to the Altera Quartus project might be a limiting element.
+However, as a project grows and when more of the development work happens in Sigasi Studio, keeping the link to the Altera Quartus project often gets in the way.
-Switching to a separate Sigasi Studio project will for example allow to show the source files in a hierarchical way in the Project Explorer.
+Switching to a separate Sigasi Studio project is more flexible.
+For example, this allows to show the source files in a hierarchical way in the Project Explorer.

 To make it easier to use Sigasi Studio based on a Quartus project, we have created a script to convert an Altera Quartus project to a Sigasi Studio project file.
 The script has been added to our [SigasiProjectCreator Github project](https://github.com/sigasi/SigasiProjectCreator).